 The sensors have three power sources.
 The “main power” is a non-rechargeable lithium CR123 cell, a type commonly used in digital cameras.
-This cell normally contains enough power to last 6-9 months by itself, but the sensor suite also has a small solar panel which will power the transmitter during a sunny day.
+This cell normally contains enough power to last 6-9 months by itself, but the sensor suite also has a small solar panel that will power the transmitter during a sunny day.
 Any excess power produced by the solar panel is collected by a super-capacitor (supercap) which is capable of storing an incredible amount of electrical energy for its size.
 The supercap could store enough energy to power the transmitter for a full day, but the solar panel cannot provide enough power to fully charge it on winter days with short daylight hours.

-The power sequence is Solar, supercap and then lithium cell.
+The power sequence is Solar, supercap, and then lithium cell.
 When the solar panel and supercap cannot provide power through the night, the lithium cell is drained and therefore eventually will require replacement when indicated on the console display.

-- If the console display is functioning, unplug the USB from the PC for 10-20 seconds to force a reset, then replug and wait an additional 10-20 seconds before retrying the program.
+If the console display is functioning, unplug the USB from the PC for 10-20 seconds to force a reset, then replug and wait an additional 10-20 seconds before retrying the program.

-- Close and restart the software program.
+Close and restart the software program.

-- Restart and reboot the PC.
+Restart and reboot the PC.

-- Reboot the console and check that the logger is firmly installed.
+Reboot the console and check that the logger is firmly installed.

-For owners of the prior generation of Davis Weather Monitor II, Weather Wizard III and the original Vantage Pro (which Davis refers to as the VP1), please understand that these units are now a decade old or in many cases, even older, which is well beyond their anticipated service life.
-Many of these units are still in service, which is testimony of how well Davis builds their weather instruments, but the technology has moved beyond these units.
+For owners of the prior generation of Davis Weather Monitor II, Weather Wizard III, and the original Vantage Pro (which Davis refers to as the VP1), please understand that these units are now a decade old or in many cases, even older, which is well beyond their anticipated service life.
+Many of these units are still in service, which is a testimony of how well Davis builds their weather instruments, but the technology has moved beyond these units.

 For example, the VP1 and the Vantage Pro 2 use significantly different data protocols, and therefore are not compatible with each other.
 This means that you cannot replace your VP1 console with a newer unit, and a serviceable VP1 console, whether cabled or wireless, will not receive and display data from the newer ISS.